Vivolance/data_structures/src/2_SQL/README.md

 ## 2. Aggregate Functions
 ### COUNT
+When used as COUNT(*), it counts all rows, including those with NULL values.
+When used as COUNT(column), it counts only the rows where the column value is not NULL.
 ### SUM
+It adds up all numeric values in a column.
+It's important that the column contains numeric data, as SUM only works with numbers.
 ### AVG
+It calculates the average (mean) of the values in a numeric column.
+Like SUM, AVG operates on numeric data and ignores NULLs.
 ### MAX
+It returns the maximum value in a column.
+This can be applied to both numeric and text data (for text, it uses lexicographical order).
 ### MIN
+It returns the minimum value in a column.
+Like MAX, this works with both numeric and text data.

 ## 3. Comparison Functions
 ### LIKE